LINGUISTEUNICE/speech-emotion-1/README.md

 Emotional Speech and Song (RAVDESS).
 Licensed CC BY-NC-SA 4.0.
 Only a small subset (4 of 24 actors, 3 of 8 emotions) is included here.

-## Next step (not done yet, on purpose)
+## Next step

-Pull the matching video for these same actors/emotions and add facial features (MediaPipe FaceMesh) to see whether visual cues resolve the happy/sad confusion that shows up in the audio-only model — see the end of `docs/findings.md` for why this is the natural next step.
+Pull the matching video for these same actors/emotions and add facial features (MediaPipe FaceMesh) to see whether visual cues resolve the happy/sad confusion that shows up in the audio-only model